Kaltsoon/react-native-material/material/1-introduction-to-react-native.md

 npm install --save-dev eslint babel-eslint eslint-plugin-react
 ```

-Next, let's add a eslint configuration into a _.eslintrc_ file into the _rate-repository-app_ directory:
+Next, let's add the ESLint configuration into a _.eslintrc_ file into the _rate-repository-app_ directory with the following content:

 ```javascript
 {